 2 teaspoons urfa biber (or black pepper)

 1. Substitute 1.5 lbs spinach, garlic mustard, nettles, radish or turnip tops for the kale.
-Blanch in boiling water, shock in cold and squeeze dry before puréeing.
+Blanch in boiling water, shock in cold and squeeze very dry before puréeing.

 2. Substitute ¼ teaspoon grated nutmeg for the lemon zest

 3. For the sauce: Substitute fresh or dried summer savory or sage for the mugwort.